Watch Ann talk about Over-the-Counter (OTC) hearing aids.

 Have questions about your hearing health?
 Reach out to our team of professionals at 949-667-9818.
 We would be happy to schedule a FREE consultation to discuss your options and help determine what is right for you.

-There’s been a lot of news lately about over the counter (OTC) hearing aids as approved by the federal government, and what a “good thing” this is for consumers.
+There’s been a lot of news lately about over-the-counter (OTC) hearing aids as approved by the federal government, and what a “good thing” this is for consumers.

 But like the old saying, the devil is in the details.
 OTC hearing aids have been around for about 20 years.
 President Trump signed the OTC bill over 5 years ago, now the FDA is just “finalizing” the details under the Biden Administration.
 So, what affect will this have on you, a current hearing aid user – probably none.
 Why?
 OTC devices are like “peeper glasses” to help with the first signs of needing help.
 They are not made for people with significant hearing loss, rather they are to encourage people to get started with hearing help.
 OTC aids are purchased in stores which require: